C-L-Thomas/PryfynMeth/README.md

 I find it easiest to run all options (filtered, methylated, subset and revert), which allows you to inspect how many sites proceed for each option, before making a decision for the next step.

+# Compatibility with Differential Methylation Analyses

+Currently, the only differential methylation toolkit that PryfynMeth is streamlined with is DSS.
+But if you have any additional requests please let me know.

 # Errors & Requests

 Whilst these scripts have been extensively trialed, errors may still occur.
 If you get any error messages, or any of the descriptions are unclear, please email **Christianluthomas@gmail.com**.
 Additionally, if you have any requests for additions to the pipeline feel free to email.